maciadalmau/Video-Player-Research/README.md

 ## Implementation in code

+But for this research we will use Theora codec cause is a free and open video compression format and it has a very simple library for SDL.
+Like all our multimedia technology it can be used to distribute film and video online and on disc without the licensing and royalty fees or vendor lock-in associated with other formats.

 We will use a library called TheoraPlay to play encoded videos as SDL textures.
 TheoraPlay is a library to make decoding of Ogg Theora videos easier.
 Free to use and patent unencumbered http://icculus.org/theoraplay/

 <img src="https://user-images.githubusercontent.com/47743853/80931072-e5134b80-8db7-11ea-8c35-a654cc2dc23c.png"  height="300">